Introduction #

 Add Deepfactor Helm Repository #

-Customize webhook-override.yaml #
+#

-Install Deepfactor Mutating Admission Webhook #
+Install Deepfactor mutating admission webhook #

-Please provide a name for this cluster.
 After successful installation of the webhook, you will be able to view and configure this cluster on the portal UI.
 To know how to configure the Deepfactor admission webhook, please read the following article:

 Configure Deepfactor Kubernetes admission webhook

-Upgrade Deepfactor Webhook #
+Upgrade Deepfactor webhook #

 helm repo update helm upgrade --install df-webhook-stable -n df-webhook deepfactor/webhook \ --set clusterName=CLUSTER_NAME_OF_YOUR_CHOICE --create-namespace -f webhook-override.yaml

-Uninstall Deepfactor Webhook #
+Uninstall Deepfactor mutating admission webhook #

 helm uninstall df-webhook-stable -n df-webhook

-Manually generate certificate for the webhook #
+Provide custom TLS certificate for the Deepfactor mutating admission webhook #

 Run the following commands to generate certificate